 History reveals several explanations for the discovery of maple syrup.
 The most widely accepted story is that of

 how a family squabble turned into an important agricultural discovery.
-The story says an Indian women placed her
+The story says an Indian woman placed her

 cooking pot under a maple tree as a subtle hint to her man that she needed water from the spring to cook

 a meal with.
-The man, in a fit of anger, plunged his tomahawk deep into the maple tree to remind his women that
+The man, in a fit of anger, plunged his tomahawk deep into the maple tree to remind his woman that

 he was above such a womanly chore as fetching water.
-The next morning, as the story continues, the women found the
+The next morning, as the story continues, the woman found the

 pot nearly full and proceeded to cook meat for a meal.
 What she thought was water cooking was actually sap from a